Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Identifying Valence and Arousal Subspaces

 where $\mathbf{h}^{(\ell)}(x) \in \mathbb{R}^H$ denotes the last-token hidden state at layer $\ell$ for input $x$; $D_e$ and $D_{\text{neutral}}$ are the sets of single-label examples for emotion $e$ and the neutral category.

-Next, we obtain VA scores by prompting the model to self-report the valence and arousal for each emotion label, averaging across three prompt templates for robustness (see Appendix~\ref{app:self-report-prompt}).
+Next, we obtain VA scores by prompting the model to self-report the valence and arousal for each emotion label (e.g., "anger," "joy," "sadness"), averaging across three prompt templates for robustness (see Appendix~\ref{app:self-report-prompt}).
 We operationalize both dimensions as continuous values in the range $[-1, +1]$: valence spans from extremely unpleasant ($-1$) to extremely pleasant ($+1$), and arousal spans from very calm ($-1$) to very activated ($+1$), with $0$ denoting neutrality on each axis.

-\para{Decomposing Steering Vectors into Subspaces.} For each layer $\ell$, we analyze the emotion steering vectors $\mathbf{V}^{(\ell)} \in \mathbb{R}^{K \times H}$ independently.
-We first mean-center the vectors and apply principal component analysis to obtain a low-rank basis.
+\para{Decomposing steering vectors into subspaces.} For each layer $\ell$, we first mean-center the emotion steering vectors $\mathbf{V}^{(\ell)} \in \mathbb{R}^{K \times H}$ and apply principal component analysis to obtain a low-rank basis.
 Let $\mathbf{U}_k \in \mathbb{R}^{H \times k}$ denote the top $k$ principal component directions, and let $\mathbf{Z} \in \mathbb{R}^{K \times k}$ denote the projection of the centered emotion vectors onto these components (i.e., the PC scores).
-We then fit ridge regression models to recover the self-reported valence and arousal scores:
+We then fit ridge regression models to recover the valence and arousal scores: